mas-diq/GithubUser/README.md

   <img  width="480px" src="https://github.com/mas-diq/GithubUser/blob/master/GithubLogo.png" />
   <h3 align="center">Github User Apps</h3>
   <p align="center">
-   Github User Apps is an application that will display github user data information using the Github API.
-Also using provider to display that data in different apps.
+   Github User Apps is an application that will display github user information using the Github API.
+Also using provider to display that data in different apps and alarm manager to remind the alarm.
     <br />
     <a href="https://github.com/mas-diq/GithubUser"><strong>Explore the docs »</strong></a>
   </p>